-First aid training at Real First Aid is designed to empower students with leadership and teamwork abilities along first aid and CPR skills.
+First aid training at Real Response is designed to empower students with leadership and teamwork abilities along first aid and CPR skills.
 UETTDRRF10B is a nationally accredited course taking only 3 hours to complete, or 8 hours with the CPR component included, providing real value for money along with a life-saving skill set.
 As an industry-specific course, Perform Rescue from a Live Low Voltage Panel focuses on risk control measures related to specific work functions in the vicinity of low voltage panels.

 Is CPR training an essential part of the course?

 The first aid training industry is constantly evolving.
 CPR qualifications are now a prerequisite for low voltage rescue accreditation, enabling course graduates to become genuinely reactive as well as proactive in the workplace.
-Provide CPR (HLTAID001) is an extremely popular Real First Aid course lasting only half a day, with nationally accredited attainments valid for one year prior to a quick refresher course.
+Provide CPR (HLTAID009) is an extremely popular Real Response course lasting only half a day, with nationally accredited attainments valid for one year prior to a quick refresher course.
 Low voltage electricity may not arc as power lines can, but the shock from mains electricity can cause cardiac arrest, with CPR the appropriate response.
 In the hands of a trained first aider, a victim’s cardiovascular mechanisms can be maintained for a short time until medical responders arrive and take over.

 How to tell which first aid course is best?

-At Real First Aid, our resources are dedicated to achieving real results that stand the test of time.
+At Real Response, our resources are dedicated to achieving real results that stand the test of time.
 Our company was founded in response to poor first aid knowledge retention with traditional classroom based teaching methods.
 The results are extremely encouraging, thanks to our professional instructors and simulation training that offers an immersive learning experience in real time.
 All our courses are designed with simulation training in mind, allowing course participants to engage in realistic emergency response emulating familiar work, school or community settings.
 The simulations are further enhanced by actors, props, sirens, 000 calls, communication and life-saving timelines.

 When safety in the workplace is essential for everyone’s sake, it makes good sense to have trained first aid personnel on site.
 Building and operations managers are onboard the first aid revolution that facilitates safety in the workplace and the capacity to respond to any emergency.
-With strategically placed first aid trained employees on-site, the gap between sudden emergency and timely response is closed, and lives are saved the Real First Aid way.
-All industry-specific first aid qualifications are available at Real First Aid, including the ability to approach any emergency situation with confidence, knowledge, and a skill set that can be retained for life.
+With strategically placed first aid trained employees on-site, the gap between sudden emergency and timely response is closed, and lives are saved the Real Response way.
+All industry-specific first aid qualifications are available at Real Response, including the ability to approach any emergency situation with confidence, knowledge, and a skill set that can be retained for life.